sap-tutorials/Tutorials/tutorials/hana-sql-advanced-analytics-events/hana-sql-advanced-analytics-events.md

 time: 45
 author_name: Thomas Jung
 author_profile: https://github.com/jung-thomas
-tags: [ tutorial>beginner, products>sap-hana, products>sap-hana-express]
+tags: [ tutorial>beginner, products>sap-hana, products>sap-hana\,-express-edition]
 primary_tag: products>sap-hana
 ---

 ## Prerequisites
  - You are attending a hands-on event with a live instructor
- - You have access to HANA on premise or HANA Express -- This tutorial will not work with HANA Cloud
+ - You have access to SAP HANA on premise or SAP HANA Express -- This tutorial will not work with HANA Cloud
  - The instructor has provided you with log in directions

 ## Details